frontenddogma/css-optimization-basics/manuscript/operation.md

 This doesn’t aim to rule out other naming schemes, but it’s the starting point for every web developer.
 It’s useful to learn and apply these rules first before switching to a scheme that violates them, because only when we have the experience of developing and maintaining web projects will be able to tell whether the violation is smart and justified, or haphazard and premature.

-Even though the topic of ID and class naming is a beginner topic it’s also much neglected, and that’s why it’s so useful to be discussed here: An otherwise optimized style sheet that uses poor ID and class names is still a poor, that is, poorly crafted style sheet.
+Even though the topic of ID and class naming is a beginner topic it’s also much neglected, and that’s why it needs to be discussed here: An otherwise optimized style sheet that uses poor ID and class names is still a poor, that is, poorly crafted style sheet.

 #### Shorthands